React controls & platform libraries (preview)

 [This topic is pre-release documentation and is subject to change.]

 You can achieve significant performance gains using React and platform libraries.
-When you use React and platform libraries, you are using the same infrastructure used by the Power Apps platform.
+When you use React and platform libraries, you're using the same infrastructure used by the Power Apps platform.
 This means you no longer have to package React and Fluent libraries individually for each control.
-All controls will share a common library instance and version to provide a seamless and consistent experience.
+All controls share a common library instance and version to provide a seamless and consistent experience.